Intuition and Reasoning

 The brain can draw conclusions in either of two ways—logical or pattern-matching.
 Another way to express the choice is—by reasoning or by intuition.

-Pattern-matching/intuition (immediate situation handling), we all have some ideas about, but words fail us.
+Pattern-matching/intuition, we all have some ideas about how it works, but words fail us.
 How appropriate!
-Pattern-matching does not work by the same mechanism—words, facts, logic, and conclusions.
-Pattern-matching is a match or no-match method, by summing up the neural inputs which if high enough, triggers the neuron to notify its downstream neighbors that a match has been found.
+Pattern-matching does not work by words, facts, and logic.
+Pattern-matching is a match or no-match method.
+It occurs by summing up the neural inputs.
+If the result is high enough, that neuron triggers its axon to notify its downstream neighbors that a match has been found.
 That is the native mode of neural processing.

-Facial recognition is the common and best example of brain pattern-matching.
+Facial recognition is the common and perhaps the most accessible example of pattern-matching.
 When we see a person, we might recognize a friend.
 That is the match part.
 This friend may have their hair done differently, they may have a cast on their wrist, and we may only see half of their face, but we recognize them even though the match is not perfect.

 So what?
 Well, a pattern is more general than a pictorial image.
-E.g. the number of stock price and inflation headlines combined with your changing 401K balance and the latest grocery bills can be linked together in a pattern in your brain.
+E.g. the value of stock prices and inflation headlines combine with your changing 401K balance and the latest grocery to form a pattern in your brain.
 When a last bit of circumstantial data falls into place, you may declare you have a feeling that inflation is rising.

-I’m not saying that we use solely one mode or the other.
-We use both.
+We do not choice between logic or pattern-matching.
+We use them together.
 The corpus callosum communicates the result of one hemisphere to the other repeatedly as information proceeds towards the frontal lobes.
-Pattern results are shared across to verbal side.
-The back-and-forth exchange ends up with a stronger conclusion.
+Pattern results (typically in the right hemisphere) are shared across to verbal, left hemisphere.
+The back-and-forth exchange allows us to use the best of intuition with the best of our reasoning, resulting in a stronger conclusion.

 Features Matching

 The number of features in a pattern that must align before one sees a match varies among people.
-Those with a lower neural threshold require fewer features to match.
-They are more creative; however, that comes with the drawback of making some mistaken matches (that is, ignoring features which turn out to be crucial).
+The neuron’s firing threshold is determined by genetics, though it can be temporarily adjusted by neural modulators activated by stress or time constraints.
+Those people with a lower neural threshold require fewer features to match.
+They are more creative; however, that comes with the drawback of a higher rate of mistaken matches (that is, they may ignore features which turn out to be crucial).

 Two Methods of Thinking